LITTLE LIGHTS CHRISTIAN EARLY LEARNING CENTER

 PHONE: During hours of operation, a phone is available to staff to receive incoming calls and place outgoing calls.
 Local emergency phone numbers are posted by the phones, as well as the number for Poison Control.
 If our phone service is down, staff will use personal cell phones to complete calls.

 POWER FAILURE: Each classroom has windows to the outside so no one will be in the dark.
-A cell phone is also available for emergency calls in the event of a power failure.
+A phone is also available for emergency calls in the event of a power failure.

-SEVERE WEATHER CLOSURE: Please view our home page or check Channel 4 News.
-If Adams 12 School District is closed, we will close our Preschool sessions as well.
+SEVERE WEATHER CLOSURE: Please view our website home page or check Channel 4 News.
+If Adams 12 School District is closed, we will close our Preschool/Pre-K sessions as well.
 If we must close our Full Day Program, parents will receive a personal call notifying them of same.
 In the event of blizzard conditions occurring during the day, the staff will care for the children at the center until the parents/guardians can pick them up.
 Please be aware of weather conditions and plan to pick up your child early if severe weather is approaching.

 TORNADO: In the event of a tornado alert by our weather radio, Pre-K children will sit along the long interior wall of their classroom with heavy tables laid on edge for further protection.
 Preschool children will move into the main hallway and restrooms for their protection.
 Drills are scheduled in the spring so all are familiar with the routine and precautions.